AckerlyXu/heima/articles/sql-database/sql-database-advisor-portal.md

 2. Select a discarded item from the list to view its details.
 3. Optionally, click **Undo Discard** to add the index back to the main list of **Recommendations**.

-### Enable automatic index management
+### Enable automatic tuning
-You can set the SQL Database Advisor to implement recommendations automatically.
+You can set the Azure SQL Database to implement recommendations automatically.
 As recommendations become available they will automatically be applied.
-As with all index operations managed by the service if the performance impact is negative the recommendation will be reverted.
+As with all recommendations managed by the service if the performance impact is negative the recommendation will be reverted.

 1. On the **Recommendations** blade, click **Automate**: